bjankord/Style-Guide-Boilerplate/README.md

 You should now be able to see the new doc at `yoursite.com/style-guide/`

+## Running the app
+You can run the application with PHP's built in web server.
+Simply run the following command:

+`php -S localhost:8000`

+Now, browse to [http://localhost:8000](http://localhost:8000) to see the website.

+## Generating static HTML style guide
+You can generate a static index.html version of style guide boilerplate by running the following command:

+`php index.php > index.html`

 ## Browser Support
 I've built **Style Guide Boilerplate** with progressive enhancement in mind to work on a wide range of browsers.